mikhailbot/VoronMods/Decontaminator-Purge-Bucket/README.md

 ## Macro Addition

-I've also made a small change to the purge bucket selection changing it from simply random left or right, to picking a side based on their size (whicherver side is defined as wider will get used more).
+I've also made a small change to the purge bucket selection changing it from simply random left or right, to picking a side based on their size (whichever side is defined as wider will get used more).

 Simply replace the below lines: